Vanessa Bell: Exhibitions

-Media portrayal
+In media

 Bell was portrayed by Janet McTeer in the Dora Carrington biopic Carrington (1995) and by Miranda Richardson in the film The Hours (2002).

-Bell is the subject of the Susan Sellers novel Vanessa and Virginia (2010) and of the Priya Parmar novel Vanessa and Her Sister (2014).
 She was portrayed by Phoebe Fox and Eve Best in the BBC mini-series Life in Squares (2015).

-Bell was portrayed by Emerald Fennell in the film Vita & Virginia (2018).
+She was portrayed by Emerald Fennell in the 2018 film Vita & Virginia.

+Bell is the subject of the Susan Sellers novel Vanessa and Virginia (2010), and of the Priya Parmar novel Vanessa and Her Sister (2014).